joshhornby/joshhornby.github.io/_posts/2025-09-01-shaping-team-boundaries.md

 This isn't just a people problem, it's a structural problem.
 If you drew a map of how work flows, you'd see tickets piling up in front of Integrations while everyone else waits.
 Teams are busy, but nothing moves.

 ### What Team Topologies Would Do
-Team Topologies says: don't add more meetings or try to "align" more.
+Team Topologies: don't add more meetings or try to "align" more.
 Change the shape of the system.

 - **Push the integration work closer to the product teams**.
 Give Payments, Orders, and Fulfillment the skills, tools, and permissions to build and own their own integrations, reducing dependencies and hand-offs.